-Statutory RE provision; RE in primary classrooms; supporting RE subject leaders; practical ideas for collective worship
+Areas of specialism: Statutory RE provision; RE in primary classrooms; supporting RE subject leaders; practical ideas for collective worship.

 Anne has worked with Surrey schools over many years, leading the School Workforce Remodelling and the Teacher Recruitment Strategy between 2004 and 2010.
 She then became Head of HR for Children and Young People’s Services in the London Borough of Sutton before joining Woodard Academies Trust.

 As their founding HR Director she led the TUPE transfer of a number of schools in the Northeast of England and developed an effective HR service for the Trust.
 Under Anne’s leadership Woodard Academy Trust was the first Trusts to successfully deliver a common support staff pay and grading structure across several different local authorities and secure a collective agreement.
 In her spare time, she is a Trustee of the European Christian Mission International and a Trustee of the London City Mission.